stlab/better-code/better-code/src/chapter-1-introduction.md

 # Introduction

+This is a practical book.
+The authors each have more than 40 years' experience writing code that powers real applications in all sorts of contexts.
+We've tried

+, from Photoshop to financial analysis software to massively parallel systems.

+We wrote this book to insight .
+This is a fun The authors

 This book is the product of the Authors' shared career-long mission to empower programmers and elevate the practice of programming.
 The title comes from Sean's *Better Code* series of talks.
 The first of these,